 3. Use an HR management system to keep records of employee education, skills, licensing, training, certification, and any other information relevant to pay.

-4. Do regular performance reviews to determine which employees’ pay may require a pay adjustment.
+4. Conduct regular performance reviews to determine which employees’ pay may require a pay adjustment.

 5. Define geographic distinctions or zones that may affect pay.